aw/picolisp-unit/README.md

 # Testing

 This library has its own set of tests.
-You can use those are examples as well.
-To run these types:
+You can use those as examples as well.
+To run them type:

     ./test.l